-Precise operations of medical and industrial linear accelerators impose certain demands on both materials used and fabrication techniques utilized.
+Precise operations of medical and industrial linear accelerators impose certain demands on materials used, manufacturing and fabrication techniques utilized.
 They both need to be compatible with ultra-high vacuum, high-power RF, and the presence of particle beams.
-In this Linear Accelerator Blog Post, I will briefly discuss materials compatible with these demands and then I will lead you in a quick guided tour through the sequence of processes of manufacturing a typical commercial LINAC assembly.
+In this Linear Accelerator post, we will briefly discuss materials compatible with these demands and then I will lead you in a quick guided tour through the sequence of processes of manufacturing a typical commercial LINAC assembly.
 Altair Technologies has developed its turnkey, contract manufacturing capabilities to offer all of the production services that embody the manufacturing requirements for a successful and dependable LINAC, which is why OEMs in both the Medical and Security cargo inspection industries rely on Altair.